Celebrating the New Year

 Purpose: To share cultural information about New Year’s celebrations around the world and to encourage students to set goals by making resolutions.

-Materials: 2011 calendar, copies of chart for conversation activity, envelopes, greeting cards for New Year’s (if desired)
+Materials: Calendar, copies of chart for conversation activity, envelopes, greeting cards for New Year’s (if desired).

 I do it (Part I):

 - Find out what students have observed about New Year’s celebrations in the U.S. This conversation could include reviews of top news stories from the past year on TV, as well as foods typically eaten in certain regions, such as black-eyed peas, a southern tradition.
 (A recipe for New Year Peas is included at the end of this tutor tip.)
 New Year’s Eve celebrations, in modern times, often involve fireworks, music, alcoholic beverages, and noisemaking, with a countdown at midnight.
 New Year’s Day tends to be quieter and more family-oriented.